-Born in Dublin Ireland in the 1940's, I was brought up in a small house on a large West Cabra estate by a hard-working widow with 7 other children.
+Born in Dublin Ireland in 1942, I was brought up in a small house on a large West Cabra estate by a hard-working widow with 7 other children.
 She had a small widows pension that she added to with some work so that we were not desperately poor as some were then in Dublin and elsewhere at the time - we were maybe more like 'respectable poor'.
 Four or five to a bedroom later dropped to two or three as older sisters and brothers left home.

 I attended a small Protestant church school All Saints, Grangegorman, Dublin with about 50 pupils covering the full age range from starting-school age to leaving-school age.
 The church was a High Church or neo-Catholic but sometimes allowed a child to do a Sunday bible reading from the pulpit, which I did once or twice.
 The school staff of 2 comprised a Head Mistress and her assistant, but they made time to give me extra teaching to do a scholarship for one of Ireland's best private schools - and aged 10 they helped me become the first pupil of that school to win that prestegious scholarship.
-Unfortunately I could not take it up as religious and government problems forced my family to emigrate to Leicester England then, with some reduction in our religious concerns.
+Unfortunately I could not take it up as religious and government harassment forced my family to emigrate to Leicester England then, with some reduction in our religious concerns.

 So in Leicester I entered the nearest school which was the rather poor Dale Secondary, but 1 year later won a place in Moat Intermediate school and from there to Gateway Grammar school where the Headmaster insisted I must do Physics at Imperial College London and I would be a great physicist.